Claude Desktop Extension

 April 14without a time creates an all-day event or task.
 For multi-day events, the end date is the last day of the event — soApril 14 to April 19runs through April 19. - Plain times like

-tomorrow at 2 PMorMarch 20 at 10 AMare treated as local times in your current timezone. - Explicit timezones like
+tomorrow at 2 PMorMarch 20 at 10 AMare treated as local times in your current BusyCal timezone. - Named timezones — when you mention a timezone like

-9 AM Pacificand arriving at5 PM Easternwill store each timezone separately.
+9 AM Pacificand arriving at5 PM Easternstores each named timezone separately on the start and end of the event.

 For the full date format reference, see Date Filtering in the AppleScript documentation.